 A customer first strategy is no longer optional.
 In fact, it's so important that 65% of customers surveyed in a Khoros study say they've switched brands because of a poor customer experience.

-However, these customer-centric mantras are meaningless if you don't have a plan in place to execute them.
-Yes, your customers are important, but prioritizing their needs becomes a side note to product quality and increased sales.
+However, customer-centric mantras like "The customer is always right" are meaningless if you don't have a plan in place to execute them.
 And, most employees won't rally behind a "customer first" business strategy because customer first sometimes means "employees second."

 Successful companies find a balance between prioritizing customer needs and meeting business goals.
 They create effective customer first strategies that benefit both their employees and their customers.
 In this post, we'll explain what a customer first strategy is, and how you can construct a powerful one for your business.

 A customer first strategy is a business plan centered around meeting customer needs and creating delightful brand experiences.
 These plans use special services or features that enhance the company's value in the customer's eyes.
 This builds a mutually beneficial relationship between the customer and the company, making all stakeholders happy in the process.

 The best customer first strategies focus on customer and employee needs.
 After all, it's difficult for employees to prioritize customers if they feel undervalued themselves.
 Vice versa; if customers are unhappy, employees can't possibly feel accomplished about their work.

 So, how does an organization achieve perfect harmony?
 Let's unpack that, below.